AERIALCOMPUTING/aerial-computing/README.md

 ## Definition

+## Definition

 AERIAL COMPUTING is a framework for structuring human thought through spatial experience, not a technology or interface.

-It is not tied to any specific device or display technology.

 ---